Red Sox vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Red Sox have posted a mark of 2-3.
+- In five games as the underdog over the last 10 matchups, the Red Sox have a record of 2-3.

-- In their last 10 games with an over/under, the Red Sox and their opponents have combined to eclipse the total eight times.
+- In their previous 10 matchups with a total posted by sportsbooks, the Red Sox and their foes are 8-1-1 when it comes to hitting the over.

-- Bookmakers have yet to post a spread in any of the Red Sox's past 10 games.
+- The Red Sox's previous 10 games have not had a runline posted by oddsmakers.

 Red Sox Betting Records & Stats

-- Oddsmakers have implied with the moneyline set for this matchup that the Red Sox have a 45.5% chance of pulling out a win.
+- The moneyline set for this matchup implies the Red Sox have a 42.6% chance of coming away with a victory in the contest.

-- Boston and its opponents have gone over the total this season in 71 of its 135 opportunities.
+- Boston's games have gone over the total in 72 of its 136 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!